zac7777/Entropy/Entropy/Sets/Miscellaneous/Implants.md

 ---
 *The most common side effects are bleeding from the tear ducts, migraines, and complete blindness in one or both eyes... want to try one eye first?*

+#### Enertech Fingertips

+Weight: 3kg

+*Implant:* this item is permanently equipped, requiring a downtime and succeeding the avoidance roll to successfully do so.
+If failed, you may not try implanting again until your next downtime and you will take 2d8 Rot damage, then roll another d10, if you roll less than 2 you will cripple both your arms.

+Avoidance type: Memory
+Roll minimum: 3

+*Conductive Pathways:* while implanted, contact spells you cast have an additional +2 to their minimum roll, and you can ignore up to one ingredient when casting them

+---
+*My veins glow, that's fine, what's not fine is when I held Johir's hand to zap him as a joke and he burst in to flames.
+It's more than fine, it's great!*

 #itemSet #miscellaneous